AlgebraicJulia/Decapodes.jl/docs/src/nhs/nhs.md

 ## Specify our models

 This is [Equation 1: "The momentum conservation equation"](https://clima.github.io/OceananigansDocumentation/stable/physics/nonhydrostatic_model/#The-momentum-conservation-equation).
-This is the first formulation of mutual advection (of v along V, and V along v) that we could find in the exterior calculus.
+This is the first formulation of mutual advection (of `v` along `V`, and `V` along `v`) that we could find in the exterior calculus.

 ```@example DEC
 momentum =  @decapode begin